demns/samsonau.net/README.md

 # samsonau.net
-Main development repo for mine website
+Main development repo for the website of mine

 #The technologies that will be used: